idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

          ("access.token"="**********"),
          ("access.token.secret"="*************"));

-It is required that the above authentication parameters are provided valid values.
+It is required that the above authentication parameters are provided valid.
-Note that the `create feed` statement does not initiate the flow of data from Twitter into our AsterixDB instance.
-Instead, the `create feed` statement only results in registering the feed with AsterixDB.
-The flow of data along a feed is initiated when it is connected to a target dataset using the connect feed statement and activated using the start feed statement (which we shall revisit later).
+Note that the `create feed` statement does not initiate the flow of data from Twitter into the AsterixDB instance.
+Instead, the `create feed` statement only results in registering the feed with the instance.
+The flow of data along a feed is initiated when it is connected to a target dataset using the connect feed statement and activated using the start feed statement.

-The Twitter adaptor also supports several Twitter streaming APIs as follow:
+The Twitter adapter also supports several Twitter streaming APIs as follow:

 1. Track filter ("keywords"="AsterixDB, Apache")
 2. Locations filter ("locations"="-29.7, 79.2, 36.7, 72.0; -124.848974,-66.885444, 24.396308, 49.384358")
 3. Language filter ("language"="en")
 4. Filter level ("filter-level"="low")

-An example of Twitter adaptor tracking tweets with keyword "news" can be described using following ddl:
+An example of Twitter adapter tracking tweets with keyword "news" can be described using following ddl:

         use dataverse feeds;